andrew/ultimate-awesome/README.md

 - [Install-anything-on-Dokku](https://github.com/Bixoto/Install-anything-on-Dokku) - List of ready-to-use repositories to install anything on Dokku.
 - [awesome-bmlt](https://github.com/bmlt-enabled/awesome-bmlt) - List of all known BMLT things.
 - [awesome-agricultural-data-analytics](https://github.com/brandonhimpfen/awesome-agricultural-data-analytics) - A curated list of tools, platforms, datasets, and resources for agricultural data and analytics.
-- [awesome-ai-art](https://github.com/brandonhimpfen/awesome-ai-art) - A curated list of tools, platforms, datasets, and resources for creating, exploring, and understanding AI-generated art.
 - [awesome-ai-content-pipelines](https://github.com/brandonhimpfen/awesome-ai-content-pipelines) - A curated list of tools, frameworks, workflows, and resources for building AI-powered content pipelines.
 - [awesome-amazon](https://github.com/brandonhimpfen/awesome-amazon) - A curated list of tools, APIs, extensions, guides, and platforms related to Amazon and its ecosystem.
 - [awesome-angular](https://github.com/brandonhimpfen/awesome-angular) - A curated list of libraries, tools, resources, component kits, templates, and learning materials for Angular.